 What is a CESU?
 Nationally, Cooperative Ecosystems Studies Units (CESUs) provide research, technical assistance, and education to federal land management, environment, and research agencies and their partners.
-CESUs streamline the process by which research institutions learn about federal agencies and grantors post Requests for Statements of Interest.
+By streamlining the funding process, CESUs efficiently facilitate collaboration between partner research institutions and federal agencies on research that informs the agencies' environmental and cultural management decisions.
 Research institution partners within the CHWA CESU provide leadership in watershed science and stewardship with special emphasis on the watershed of the Chesapeake Bay.
 To learn more about CESUs, visit our "What is a CESU?" site.

 TO PROTECT WHAT MATTERS

 The Chesapeake Watershed is home to more than 3,600 species and over 15 million people all competing for resources and space within this 64,000 square mile region.
 The CHWA CESU promotes stewardship and integrated ecosystem management of natural and cultural resources within the Chesapeake Watershed through collaborative research, technical assistance, and education.

 Established in August 2001, the Chesapeake Watershed Cooperative Ecosystem Studies Unit (CHWA CESU) is a partnership among 43 university/research institutions and 11 federal agencies whose members strive to understand and protect the natural and cultural resources of the region.
 With the Appalachian Laboratory as its lead administrative agency, the CHWA CESU is one of a national network of 17 such cooperative research units.